 Configuring a backend for any kind of Terraform project is always recommended.
-Backends are primarily meant to manage the information contained in the state files.
-State files hold the mapping of the Terraform configuration with their real-world deployments.
+Backends are primarily meant to manage the information contained in the Terraform state files, which hold the mapping of the Terraform configuration with their real-world deployments.
 The state files are created at the very first execution of the Terraform configuration.
-All the runs after that will always be validated with the same state files to make sure the intended changes are applied.
+All the runs after that will be validated with the same state files to make sure the intended changes are applied.

 In this post, we will delve into using AWS S3 buckets as the remote backend for Terraform and explore the best practices around it.
-There are multiple options available as far as the remote backend for Terraform configuration is concerned.
-Each remote backend provides an array of features to manage these state files very efficiently.
-However, the core purpose remains the same.
+You have multiple options for managing the remote backend for Terraform configuration.
+Each remote backend provides an array of features to manage these state files very efficiently, but the core purpose remains the same.

 When working with Terraform locally, the state files are created in the project’s root directory.
 This is known as the local backend and is the default.

 These files cannot be a part of the Git repository as every member may execute their version of Terraform config and end up modifying the state files.
-Thus there is a high chance of corrupting the state file, or at least inconsistency in the state files – which is equally dangerous.
+Thus, there is a high chance of corrupting the state file, or at least creating inconsistencies in the state files – which is equally dangerous.
 Managing the state files in a remote Git repository is also discouraged as the state files may contain sensitive information like credentials, etc.

 Check out our Terraform at Scale Best Practices article to learn how to scale your Terraform projects.